lkachury/stock-analysis/README.md

 ### Refactored

-Using the starter code provided, the code was refactored to loop through the data one time and collect all of the information.
+Using the code provided, the code was refactored to loop through the data one time and collect all of the information with the following steps:

+    '1a) Create a ticker Index
+    'The tickerIndex is set to equal to zero before looping over the rows tickerIndex = 0

 Your refactored code should run faster than it did in this module.